tsamarahrana/Algorithm_03/README.md

 # Test Accuracy
 Evaluate model by testing it for the test data set.

+Test loss and accuracy for model with 3 layers

+Test loss and accuracy for model with 5 layers

+Test loss and accuracy for model with 7 layers

 # Image and corresponding probability that are predicted right

 # Image and coressponding probability that are predicted wrong